finale-lua/lua-docs-generator/README.md

 # Lua docs generator

 This is a JavaScript script that will create documentation from Lua source code.
-It parses any Lua files in the current directory for multi-line comment blocks and sequentially adds them to a Markdown file.
+It parses any Lua files in the current directory for multi-line comment blocks and sequentially adds them to a Markdown file (Github flavored Markdown).
 It is inspired by [p3lim/lua-doc-parser](https://github.com/p3lim/lua-doc-parser).

 It supports many aspects of [ExpLua](http://lua-users.org/wiki/ExpLua) to create very clean documentation.